Nerwyn/android-tv-card/README.md

 **Redesigned for the [Android TV Remote integration](https://www.home-assistant.io/integrations/androidtv_remote/) (but can be used for anything)**

 - Uses `remote.send_command` to send commands to an Android TV for all default keys and sources using Android TV Remote entity ID `remote_id`.
-- `media_player_id` is still present just for the volume slider (not buttons).

-**Navigation behavior tweaked to mimic the Google TV remote**
+- Navigation speed increased to be closer to (but not as crazy fast) as the Google TV remote.
 - Hold press/touch/swipe actions only repeat for directional and volume keys, and perform a long press for anything else.
-- Navigation speed increased to be closer to (but not as crazy fast) as the Google TV remote.

 **Fully customizable touchpad**